Localization and flexibilization in symplectic geometry: Liouville geometry background

 In this paper, we will also consider certain classes of non-strict Liouville embeddings, which we will call just Liouville embeddings.
 These embeddings allow certain deformations of the Liouville form, which we now discuss.

-\begin{definition}[Deformations of Liouville structures] Let $\{\lambda_t\}_{t \in [0,1]}$ be a smooth, 1-parameter family of Liouville structures on $Y$.
-We will call such a family a {\em deformation}, or equivalently a {\em homotopy}, of $\lambda = \lambda_0$.

-As usual, we will say that the deformation is {\em exact} if $\lambda_t = \lambda_0 + dh_t$ for some smooth family of smooth functions $h_t$.
-Throughout the paper, unless explicitly stated otherwise, it is assumed that every deformation is exact.
+\begin{definition}[Homotopies/deformations of Liouville structures] Let $\{\lambda_t\}_{t \in [0,1]}$ be a smooth, 1-parameter family of Liouville structures on $Y$.
+As usual, we will say that the family is {\em exact} if $\lambda_t = \lambda_0 + dh_t$ for some smooth family of smooth functions $h_t$.
+Throughout the paper, unless explicitly stated otherwise, it is assumed that every family is exact.